 Principles of Consolidation.
 The consolidated financial statements have been prepared in accordance with GAAP and include the accounts of the Company and its wholly owned subsidiary.
 The Company is an investment company following accounting and reporting guidance in Accounting Standards Codification 946.
 In accordance with GAAP and Regulation S-X, the Company may only consolidate its interests in investment company subsidiaries and controlled operating companies whose business consists of providing services to the Company.
 Our wholly owned subsidiary, Ventures, is a controlled operating company that provides services to us and is, therefore, consolidated.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 Certain prior period amounts have been reclassified to conform to the current period presentation.
-Amounts reported in "Net increase in unrealized depreciation on investments" have been reclassified from prior years.
-Amounts related to portfolio company investments were previously reported as a single amount and have been reclassified to present unrealized (depreciation) appreciation from unaffiliated companies, controlled affiliated companies, unaffiliated rights to milestone payments, non-controlled affiliated companies, publicly traded companies and other investments.
+Amounts reported in "Net decrease (increase) in unrealized depreciation on investments" have been reclassified from prior years.
+Amounts related to portfolio company investments were previously reported as a single amount and have been reclassified to present unrealized (depreciation) appreciation from unaffiliated companies, controlled affiliated companies, publicly traded companies and unaffiliated rights to milestone payments.
 There was no impact to the total amounts reported in any period.